In this article you can understand How to Outsource Training to the Best Training Provider:

 #13 Outsource Training – What Did You Do with the Slides You Were Given at your Last Training day?

-If you are like most people you had a great training day, and you made notes on the slide you were given and kept the deck because it was your recollection of your training.
+If you are like most people, on the training day, you make notes on the slide you receive.
+You then keep the deck as your recollection of your training.
 If you are like most people you then had a desk tidy-up some months later and begrudgingly binned the slides.
 A good training provider has a solution to this problem.

 Checkout: We don’t handout slides.
 We teach Learners how to capture their notes to maximise their learning in Learning To Learn.